justin13601/ACES/README.md

 - `value_max_inclusive` (optional): Must be a boolean specifying whether `value_max` is inclusive or not.
 - `other_cols` (optional): Must be a 1-to-1 dictionary of column name and column value, which places additional constraints on further columns.

+> [!NOTE]
-**Note**: For memory optimization, we strongly recommend using either the List of Values or Regular Expression formats whenever possible, especially when needing to match multiple values.
-Defining each code as an individual string will increase memory usage significantly, as each code generates a separate predicate column.
-Using a list or regex consolidates multiple matching codes under a single column, reducing the overall memory footprint.
+> For memory optimization, we strongly recommend using either the List of Values or Regular Expression formats
+> whenever possible, especially when needing to match multiple values.
+Defining each code as an individual
+> string will increase memory usage significantly, as each code generates a separate predicate column.
+Using a
+> list or regex consolidates multiple matching codes under a single column, reducing the overall memory
+> footprint.

 #### Derived Predicates